hanhnus/AWS-streaming-data-pipeline/README.md

 ## Background

-The streaming data pipeline in this repo is to simulate Atomic app sending cards/events data to Kinesis Data Stream by making API call.
+The streaming data pipeline in this repo is to simulate Atomic app sending cards/events data to Kinesis Data Stream by making API call and the data processing and query in AWS.
 A sample data set ([Crime Records in Sacramento](http://samplecsvs.s3.amazonaws.com/SacramentocrimeJanuary2006.csv)) in CSV format is selected in this demo due to its variety of data types in different columns, including datetime, string, int, double and struct.
+In a later stage, the cards/events real-time streaming data can be send to Kinesis Data Stream, which replaces the "local PC" part in above diagram.

 ## Feature